neoforged/Documentation/docs/gui/screens.md

 `scissorArea` crops the area where the element can render.
 If `scissorArea` is `null`, then the entire element is rendered to the screen.
 Similarly, if the `scissorArea` rectangle does not intersect with the `bounds`, then nothing will be rendered.

-The remaining three methods handles the actual rendering of the element. `pipeline` defines the shaders and metadata used by the element. `textureSetup` can specify either `Sampler0`, `Sampler1`, `Sampler2`, or some combination in the fragment shader.
+The remaining three methods handle the actual rendering of the element. `pipeline` defines the shaders and metadata used by the element. `textureSetup` can specify either `Sampler0`, `Sampler1`, `Sampler2`, or some combination in the fragment shader.
 Finally, `buildVertices` passes the vertices to upload to the buffer.
-It takes in the `VertexConsumer` to pass the vertices to and the `Z` coordinate to use.
+It takes in the `VertexConsumer` to pass the vertices to, as well as the Z coordinate to use.

 NeoForge adds the method `GuiGraphics#submitGuiElementRenderState` to submit a custom element render state if the available methods provided by `GuiGraphics` is not enough.